Jiashuo-Sun/PredictiveModel/README.md

 ### Project Aims:

-- Predict customer's behavior to retain them
+- Predict customer's behavior to retain them.
-- Compare different methods and find the best one
+- Compare different methods and find the best one.
 - Work on an on-hand data science project end-to-end.

 ### Data Source: